elunic/node-multiparty-express/README.md

 ## Usage

+**Note**: if you get errors about incompatible definitions of `Express.Request.files`, enable the `skipLibCheck` TypeScript compiler option.

 * It is recommened to only include the middleware on routes that actually require it.
 * On routes that have included the middleware, `req.fields` and `req.files` will be key-value objects, with the keys being the fieldnames and the values being arrays of values (for fields) or file descriptor objects (for files).
 * The file descriptor objects are those used by `multiparty`.
+* Don't forget to cleanup by running `cleanup(req)`.
+Your route handler doesn't have to wait for its completion.

 ```javascript
 const multiparty = require('multiparty-express');